SB-167

 2025-07-01

-Georgia SB 167 regulates developers and deployers of automated decision systems used to make or assist in consequential decisions — covering education, employment, government services, financial/lending, healthcare, housing, insurance, and legal services.
-Developers must disclose system documentation to the Attorney General and deployers, take steps to mitigate algorithmic discrimination, and publish public summaries of their systems.
-Deployers must implement risk management programs, complete annual impact assessments, provide pre-decision and post-decision notices to consumers including explanation of principal factors and appeal rights, and publish impact assessments on their websites.
-AI systems intended to interact with consumers must disclose their AI nature.
-Enforcement is through the Attorney General under the Fair Business Practices Act, with an affirmative defense for entities that self-discover and promptly cure violations while maintaining compliance with recognized risk management frameworks such as the NIST AI RMF.
+Georgia SB 167 regulates developers and deployers of automated decision systems used for consequential decisions affecting consumers in education, employment, government services, financial services, healthcare, housing, insurance, and legal services.
+Developers must disclose system documentation to the Attorney General and deployers, address algorithmic discrimination risks, and publish public use case summaries.
+Deployers must implement risk management programs, complete annual impact assessments, provide detailed pre-decision and post-decision notices to consumers including explanation of principal factors and appeal rights, publish impact assessments, and report discovered algorithmic discrimination to the AG within 90 days.
+AI systems intended to interact with consumers must disclose that the consumer is interacting with AI.
+Enforcement is exclusively through the Attorney General under Georgia's Fair Business Practices Act, with an affirmative defense for entities that self-discover and quickly cure violations.
+A small deployer exemption applies where the system affects fewer than 1,000 consumers annually and the deployer has fewer than 15 employees, subject to conditions.

 Summary

-Georgia SB 167 regulates developers and deployers of automated decision systems used to make or assist in consequential decisions — covering education, employment, government services, financial/lending, healthcare, housing, insurance, and legal services.
-Developers must disclose system documentation to the Attorney General and deployers, take steps to mitigate algorithmic discrimination, and publish public summaries of their systems.
-Deployers must implement risk management programs, complete annual impact assessments, provide pre-decision and post-decision notices to consumers including explanation of principal factors and appeal rights, and publish impact assessments on their websites.
-AI systems intended to interact with consumers must disclose their AI nature.
-Enforcement is through the Attorney General under the Fair Business Practices Act, with an affirmative defense for entities that self-discover and promptly cure violations while maintaining compliance with recognized risk management frameworks such as the NIST AI RMF.
+Georgia SB 167 regulates developers and deployers of automated decision systems used for consequential decisions affecting consumers in education, employment, government services, financial services, healthcare, housing, insurance, and legal services.
+Developers must disclose system documentation to the Attorney General and deployers, address algorithmic discrimination risks, and publish public use case summaries.
+Deployers must implement risk management programs, complete annual impact assessments, provide detailed pre-decision and post-decision notices to consumers including explanation of principal factors and appeal rights, publish impact assessments, and report discovered algorithmic discrimination to the AG within 90 days.
+AI systems intended to interact with consumers must disclose that the consumer is interacting with AI.
+Enforcement is exclusively through the Attorney General under Georgia's Fair Business Practices Act, with an affirmative defense for entities that self-discover and quickly cure violations.
+A small deployer exemption applies where the system affects fewer than 1,000 consumers annually and the deployer has fewer than 15 employees, subject to conditions.

 Enforcement & Penalties